Red Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Turner and the Boston Red Sox will see Cole Ragans on the mound for the Kansas City Royals on Monday at 7:10 PM ET.
+Justin Turner and the Boston Red Sox take on Salvador Perez and the Kansas City Royals on Tuesday at 7:10 PM ET, in the second of a four-game series at Fenway Park.

-The Red Sox are favored in this one, at -210, while the underdog Royals have +170 odds to play spoiler.
-The over/under is 10 runs for the game.
+The Red Sox are the favorite in this one, at -185, while the underdog Royals have +150 odds to upset.
+The total for the contest is listed at 10 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.